 Dance the night away in the live entertainment area or choose the quieter dining room for talking softy and sweetly.
-There’s also a dog-friendly heated porch – be sure to call to check the porch is open.
+There’s also a dog-friendly heated porch in winter – be sure to call to check the porch is open.

 Located by the creek on Highway 321 just outside of Gatlinburg adjacent to the Smoky Mountain National Park.
 There’s free parking and the restaurant is on the Gatlinburg Trolley route with a trolley stop right in front of the restaurant.

-Surrounding Crystelle is a creek with large, landscaped grounds, a Koi Pond, the Great Smoky Mountain National Park and water cascading from the roof right over the building’s large picturesque windows.
+Surrounding Crystelle is a creek with large, landscaped grounds, a Koi Pond, the Great Smoky Mountains National Park and water cascading from the roof right over the building’s large picturesque windows.
 At night, look for the cascading lighted 150-foot tree.

 If you would prefer to have a Gatlinburg romantic meal in your mountain cabin, Crystelle Creek also offers takeout.

 Crystelle Creek, located at 1654 East Parkway Gatlinburg, is open seven days a week from 3 p.m. daily.
 Wood-fired grill hours are 3 p.m. – 9 p.m. in season, 3 p.m. – 8 pm off season.

 Quaint and homey, Wild Plum Tea Room, is a lunch-only restaurant open 11 a.m. to 3 p.m. daily and reservations in advance are highly encouraged.
 Don’t be fooled by the name, Wild Plum Tea Room offers way more than just tea.

 Inspired by Austrian-style tea houses, the restaurant has fresh homemade lunch menu offerings with vegetarian, vegan and gluten-free options.
 All menu offerings are homemade and made fresh daily from fresh ingredients.